babbarutkarsh/babbarutkarsh/README.md

 ## Hi there I am Utkarsh Babbar 👋

-### I'm a third year CS undergraduate from TIET, Patiala
+### Electronics and Computer Engineering Senior at Thapar University, Patiala

 - 🌱 I’m currently exploring deep learning techniques
 - 👯 I’m looking to collaborate with other geeks and create awesome stuff